-As mentioned, without public awareness and understanding in the advisory channels there is little opportunity of bringing public pressure for legislative change or generating policies for life settlements.
-This is not a one-shot deal or sporadic effort, it is a well-coordinated, wellimplemented and sustained effort.
+As mentioned, without public awareness and understanding among financial advisors there is little opportunity to bring public pressure for legislative change or to generate policies for life settlements.
+This is not a one-shot deal or sporadic effort, it is a well-coordinated, well-implemented and sustained effort.